Icemaker: History

 In 1902, the Teague family of Montgomery purchased control of the firm.
 Their last advertisement in Ice and Refrigeration appeared in March 1904.
 In 1925, controlling interest in the Columbus Iron Works passed from the Teague family to W.C.
 Bradely of W.C.
 Bradley, Co.

-Professor Jurgen Hans is credited with the invention of the first ice machine to produce edible ice in 1929.
+Jurgen Hans is credited with the invention of the first ice machine to produce edible ice in 1929.
 In 1932 he founded a company called Kulinda and started manufacturing edible ice, but by 1949 the business switched its central product from ice to central air conditioning.

 The ice machines from the late 1800s to the 1930s used toxic gases such as ammonia (NH3), methyl chloride (CH3Cl), and sulfur dioxide (SO2) as refrigerants.
 During the 1920s, several fatal accidents were registered.
 They were caused by the refrigerators leaking methyl chloride.
 In the quest of replacing dangerous refrigerants – especially methyl chloride – collaborative research ensued in American corporations.
 The result of this research was the discovery of Freon.
 In 1930, General Motors and DuPont formed Kinetic Chemicals to produce Freon, which would later become the standard for almost all consumer and industrial refrigerators.
 The original "Freon" produced at this time was chlorofluorocarbon, a moderately toxic gas causing ozone depletion.

 Principle of ice making

 All refrigeration equipment is made of four key components; the evaporator, the condenser, the compressor and the throttle valve.
 Ice machines all work the same way.
-The function of the compressor is to compress low-pressure refrigerant vapour to high-pressure vapour, and deliver it to the condenser.
-Here, the high-pressure vapour is condensed into high-pressure liquid, and drained out through the throttle valve to become low-pressure liquid.
+The function of the compressor is to compress low-pressure refrigerant vapor to high-pressure vapor, and deliver it to the condenser.
+Here, the high-pressure vapor is condensed into high-pressure liquid, and drained out through the throttle valve to become low-pressure liquid.
 At this point, the liquid is conducted to the evaporator, where heat exchanging occurs, and ice is created.
 This is one complete refrigeration cycle.